 I caught that cruise at the perfect time to watch the sun go down and welcome in the night.

-And what a fun night it would be…
+And what a fun night it would turn out to be.

-Out Till 6:45 am With Crazy Greeks
+Out Till 6:45 am with Crazy Greeks

 After this cruise I was on a definite high.